TABLE OF CONTENTS

-In essence, a payment gateway lets you sell your services online.
+In essence, a payment gateway lets you sell your accounting services online.
 You can charge the purchase to your client’s debit or credit card.
 Not only does this give your customers options to pay, but it also allows you to diversify your business’ assets.

 Streamline your process and integrate your payments online.
 Find a management accounting credit card processor online that is capable and willing to accept your business type.
 Make sure that they have risk mitigation procedures and have supported other accounting businesses before.
 Don’t take a chance with an inexperienced provider.
 Look for merchant service providers that supply high risk merchant accounts for the best possible option.

 Management Accounting Merchant Account